Child Development

 At your child care program

-The Department of Early Childhood helps all city-funded child care programs screen children ages 3-5.
+The Department of Early Childhood helps all City-funded child care programs screen children ages 3-5.
 We also help make sure children’s development is being supported in the classroom.
 Ask your child’s teacher or provider if they screen your child.

 Through the Department of Early Childhood